NixOS/nixpkgs/CONTRIBUTING.md

 nix-shell -p nixpkgs-review --run "nixpkgs-review rev HEAD"
 ```

-### Tested execution of all binary files (usually in `./result/bin/`) {#submitting-changes-tested-execution}
+### Tested execution of all binary files (usually in `./result/bin/`)

 It’s important to test any executables generated by a build when you change or create a package in nixpkgs.
 This can be done by looking in `./result/bin` and running any files in there, or at a minimum, the main executable for the package.
 For example, if you make a change to texlive, you probably would only check the binaries associated with the change you made rather than testing all of them.

-### Meets Nixpkgs contribution standards {#submitting-changes-contribution-standards}
+### Meets Nixpkgs contribution standards

-The last checkbox is fits [CONTRIBUTING.md](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md).
+The last checkbox is fits the guidelines in this `CONTRIBUTING.md` file.
 The contributing document has detailed information on standards the Nix community has for commit messages, reviews, licensing of contributions you make to the project, etc...
 Everyone should read and understand the standards the community has for contributing before submitting a pull request.